PalmaAnd/Programming-Problems/.github/ISSUE_TEMPLATE/leetcode_problem.md

 **Description:**

-A clear and concise description of any problems or issues you've encountered that this feature would address.
+The description of the problem given by LeetCode.

 ---